jj4jj/suif/README.md

-a simple ui framwork for my study
+a simple ui framework for my study
 ----